ikfoundation.org

 Promoting Natural & Cultural History

-This third historical essay of textile trade and material culture of the Malmö area, will look closer at the development through the later part of the Iron Age and the more complex novelties in luxury materials added to accessories and garments during the Viking Age – learned via local excavations and comparisons with some finds from other north European settlements and graves.
-Further observations from this period (600-1050AD) will include: sailcloth, refined weaving methods, tablet-weaving, the study of textile fragments, improvement of tools and preferred dyeing plants.
+This third historical essay on the textile trade and material culture of the Malmö area will look closer at the development through the later part of the Iron Age and the more complex novelties in luxury materials added to accessories and garments during the Viking Age – learned via local excavations and comparisons with some finds from other north European settlements and graves.
+Further observations from this period (600-1050AD) will include sailcloth, refined weaving methods, tablet-weaving, the study of textile fragments, improvement of tools and preferred dyeing plants.

 The increasing population separated into distinct groups of the society during the later Iron Age is believed to have raised conflicts.
-Archeological traces of defence structures like palisades and large amounts of weapon related finds strengthen this view, and to extend one’s territory seems to have culminated in the Vikings’ trade and conquering expeditions at the end of the Nordic Iron Age.
+Archaeological traces of defence structures like palisades and large amounts of weapon-related finds strengthen this view, and extending one’s territory seems to have culminated in the Vikings’ trade and conquering expeditions at the end of the Nordic Iron Age.
 As a consequence of these far-reaching journeys – durable sails also became necessary.
-This new category of textiles can be studied on the picture stones from Gotland, which clearly depict the interlaced design of the ships’ sails.
-Without doubt, large amounts of fabric was needed for these type of sails, which the Roskilde Centre for Maritime Archaeology in Denmark researched in the 1990s.
+This new category of textiles can be studied on the picture stones from Gotland, which depict the interlaced design of the ships’ sails.
+Without a doubt, large amounts of fabric were needed for these types of sails, which the Roskilde Centre for Maritime Archaeology in Denmark researched in the 1990s.
 Their calculations came to the conclusion that a longboat with thirty oar pairs would have needed approximately 120 square metres of sails.
-There is no direct proof for that woollen sails of this type – or similar for smaller boats – was produced in the Malmö area, but it is likely with its close location to Öresund.
-One must also take into account that the tools for weaving sails were the same as for other fabrics, so concentrated finds of loom weights from the Viking Age can indicate production of clothing, textiles for the home as well as sails.
+There is no direct proof that woollen sails of this type – or similar for smaller boats – were produced in the Malmö area, but it is likely with its close location to Öresund.
+One must also take into account that the tools for weaving sails were the same as for other fabrics, so concentrated finds of loom weights from the Viking Age can indicate the production of clothing and textiles for the home as well as sails.

 Even if the actual town of Malmö was founded first during the Medieval period, the Viking Age settlements were the start of a continuous growing community lasting up until this day.
-In said area, the pit-houses (grophus) is one important source for information in connection to textile craft.
-These houses were situated close to the dwellings and just as during the earlier part of the Iron Age, large amounts of loom weights and spindle whorls together with a number of scissors and iron knives have been excavated in close proximity to the pit-houses.
+In the said area, the pit houses (grophus) are one important source for information in connection to textile craft.
+These houses were situated close to the dwellings.
+Just as during the earlier part of the Iron Age, large amounts of loom weights and spindle whorls, together with several scissors and iron knives, have been excavated near the pit houses.
 Some such places are Svågertorp, Gessie, Södra Sallerup, Fosie and Oxie.
-One important change in the production of woven fabrics in the later parts of the Iron Age was also the use of iron woollen combs, which made it possible to clean and disentangles the fibre resulting in a much finer spun thread than before.
-Additionally a type of weaving-sword of iron was in use, a tool making it possible to weave a denser cloth.
+A critical change in the production of woven fabrics in the later parts of the Iron Age was also the use of iron woollen combs, which made it possible to clean and disentangle the fibre, resulting in a much finer spun thread than before.
+Additionally, a weaving sword of iron was used, a tool that made it possible to weave denser cloth.

-Particularly in Birka several examples of imported costly silk qualities with metallic threads of gold or silver have been excavated.
-Fine worsted fabrics were also among these finds, either made locally or part of the far-reaching trade.
-Tablet woven ribbons were in some cases added to these woollen fabrics, which made the original garments stronger as well as more decorative.
+Particularly in Birka, several examples of imported costly silk qualities with metallic threads of gold or silver have been excavated.
+Delicate worsted fabrics were also among these finds, either made locally or part of the far-reaching trade.
+Tablet-woven ribbons were, in some cases, added to these woollen fabrics, which made the original garments stronger and more decorative.
 A geographically closer located settlement with a rich Viking textile production was Löddeköpinge, c.
 20 km from the Malmö area.
-Its textile connections as an important coastal trading place during the Viking Age has been closely studied by the historian Eva Andersson.
-A substantial number of loom weights, spindle whorls, needles etc have been found here, and additionally she has made comparisons from excavations in the Malmö area (Fosie and Oxie).
-The Oxie finds demonstrate an interesting theory due to the unusually heavy loom weights, which implies that linen fabrics were produced.
-This plausible theory strengthens with the connection to smoothing-stones, tools found in the same settlement and once used to smoothen the household linen.
-Even if linen fabric was of importance for the population, all types of woollen cloth were most probably still of even greater significance while sheep continued to be the areas most common domesticated animal.
+Its textile connections as an essential coastal trading place during the Viking Age have been closely studied by the historian Eva Andersson.
+A substantial number of loom weights, spindle whorls, needles, etc, have been found here, and additionally, she has made comparisons from excavations in the Malmö area (Fosie and Oxie).
+The Oxie finds demonstrate an interesting theory due to the weighty loom weights, which implies that linen fabrics were produced.
+This plausible theory is strengthened by the connection to smoothing stones, tools found in the same settlement and once used to smoothen household linen.
+Even if linen fabric was of importance for the population, all types of woollen cloth were most probably still of even greater significance, while sheep continued to be the area's most common domesticated animal.

-From excavations in the Malmö area large amounts of needles have been unearthed; the materials consisted of bone, antlers, iron and bronze.
-Additionally needle-cases made of bone are also linked to this group of finds; dating from the period of transition between the Viking Age and Medieval times.
-These beautifully carved items will be described in a later article, when most of these finds are Medieval.
-It can be concluded that the textile connected material is overall more substantial from the circa 450 year period of the Medieval times in Malmö, than from the much longer pre-historic period.
+From excavations in the Malmö area, large amounts of needles have been unearthed; the materials consist of bone, antlers, iron, and bronze.
+Additionally, needle cases made of bone are also linked to this group of finds, dating from the period of transition between the Viking Age and Medieval times.
+These beautifully carved items will be described in a later essay, as most of these finds are Medieval.
+It can be concluded that the textile-connected material is overall more substantial from the circa 450-year period of the Medieval times in Malmö than from the more extended pre-historic period.

-Notice: Place names in italic are geographical areas, today within or very closely situated to the city of Malmö.
-For full Bibliography and a complete List of excavated fragments, tools etc; please see the Swedish article by Viveka Hansen, 2001.
+Notice: Place names in italics are geographical areas, today within or very closely situated to the city of Malmö.
+For a full Bibliography and a complete list of excavated fragments, tools, etc, please see the Swedish article by Viveka Hansen, 2001.

 Sources: